How to Create SEO Quality Content That Ranks

 This frustrating reality isn’t just anecdotal.
 One SEO professional vented their frustrations on Reddit, pointing out the stark contrast: “Imagine you create 100 good quality articles, it takes Google forever to index those.
 But as soon as your WordPress site gets hacked with Chinese redirect spam…Google will index those 1000s of pages in 24 hours.”
 This observation highlights a glaring discrepancy in how Google prioritizes content for indexing.
 While quality content languishes in obscurity, spam-filled hacked sites get fast-tracked into search results.
 It’s a disheartening experience for those playing by the rules.
 Why does Google seem to reward bad actors while punishing those creating legitimate content?
 It’s a question that plagues many of us.
 This isn’t just about fairness; it directly impacts your site’s visibility and, ultimately, your bottom line.

-Google & Sudden Site Changes
+Why Google Struggles with Sudden Site Changes

 The problem goes beyond just indexing speed.
 Google’s algorithm also seems to struggle with detecting sudden, drastic changes in website content.
 As another Reddit user aptly questioned, “If my site is about T-shirts, and all of a sudden it gets hacked, and now I have 1000s of pages about…other BS, why doesn’t the algorithm throw a red flag?”
 It’s a valid point.
 A sudden influx of irrelevant content should be a clear indicator of a problem.
 Yet, Google often fails to recognize these red flags, allowing hacked sites to continue ranking—often for keywords completely unrelated to their original content.
 This leaves legitimate T-shirt sellers competing with hacked sites peddling spam, creating a confusing and frustrating experience for users.
 This blind spot in Google’s algorithm raises serious concerns about its ability to accurately assess website quality and protect users from malicious content.
 Explore MEGA SEO’s solutions for maintaining a robust and secure SEO strategy.